 Page Vault provides the tools and services needed to document real or fake Facebook profiles in a way that’s admissible in court.
 For more tips on how to approach capturing Facebook pages, profiles and posts, check out 4 Ways to Conduct an Effective Social Media Investigation on Facebook.

-This blog post was written by Eric Pesale, who contributes regularly to Page Vault content.
-Eric is the founder and chief legal contributor of Write For Law, and writes regularly about eDiscovery, cybersecurity, and other legal topics for law firms, publications, and companies in the legal industry.
-He is a graduate of New York Law School and the University of North Carolina at Chapel Hill, and he recently passed the New York bar exam.
-He has also gained firsthand experience in legal & technology issues while interning at BBC Worldwide Americas, Inc., and various law firms in the New York City area.
-He can be reached at email@example.com and on Twitter at @writeforlaw.
+This post was authored by Eric Pesale, an attorney who writes about eDiscovery, data security and other legal topics for law firms, publications, and companies, and is the founder and chief legal contributor of Write For Law.
+He is a graduate of New York Law School and the University of North Carolina at Chapel Hill, and has been published in CSO, the New York Law Journal and Above the Law.
+Eric can be reached at firstname.lastname@example.org or on Twitter at @ericpesale.